 Why Pop-Up Spaces Aren’t Just a Trend

-Though brick-and-mortar businesses are here to stay, in the midsts of an economic recovery hundreds of shops and businesses have experienced what feels like an apocalyptic meltdown.
+Though brick-and-mortar retail is here to stay, in the midsts of an economic recovery hundreds of shops and businesses have experienced what feels like an apocalyptic meltdown.
 On the flip side, as store vacancies rise, a change in the overall business landscape presents an opportunity for savvy entrepreneurs and existing business owners.

 Once considered a short-term tactic to promote businesses and products, the pop-up industry is now considered a $50 billion industry.
 Whether you already have a storefront and are looking to expand or you’re batting around the idea of opening up your first small business, here are 3 reasons starting a pop-up makes dollars and sense for almost any business.